 Is Your Back Bothering You?

 If so, you’re not alone.
-Back pain is one of the most common medical problems in the United States.
-The good news is that most back pain goes away in a few weeks, with simple steps like walking and using heat.
+Back pain is one of the most common medical reasons that people in the United States see a doctor or miss days at work.1 The good news is that most back pain goes away in a few weeks, with simple steps like walking and using heat.2

 5 tips for feeling better